 Polyethylene is Safe and Non-Toxic

 Blocking chemical off-gassing is not so simple.
 Plastic will work, but the plastic needs to be thick enough so the gasses won’t penetrate.
 The type of plastic used is critically important because many types of plastics will create more chemical off-gassing.
 For instance, you wouldn’t want to use a vinyl-based cover since vinyl will add more chemical exposure.

 Low density, food-grade polyethylene is safe and non-toxic.
 It has a simple molecular structure that does not require toxic chemical additives like phthalates and other unsafe plasticizers.
 There are crib mattress covers made in New Zealand that are made with a specially formulated polyethylene that has been tested and confirmed to block off-gassing and will not off-gas itself.
 These covers are made for covering baby and crib mattresses.
 Unfortunately, they do not make the larger sizes in twin through king.
 I’m sorry to say that there is no one that we can recommend who makes tested mattress wraps for older child or adult beds.

 What Have I Done for My Family?

 As soon as I could, I purchased an organic mattress for my daughter – the Naturepedic Quilted Organic Cotton Deluxe Mattress.
-She’s now 22 and this mattress has been great for her for many years.
-This mattress is the most affordable that I have found for a completely non-toxic certified organic mattress.
+She’s now 24 and this mattress has been great for her for many years.
+This and the Naturepedic 2 in 1 mattress is the most affordable that I have found for a completely non-toxic certified organic mattress.